nik0xFF/python-chrome-devtools-protocol/docs/api/css.rst

       :undoc-members:
       :exclude-members: from_json, to_json

+.. autoclass:: InheritedPseudoElementMatches
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

 .. autoclass:: RuleMatch
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

 .. autoclass:: Value
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

+.. autoclass:: Specificity
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json